 Cost – $7.50 for adult’s 12+, children 5-11 yrs $6.25 and 5 and under are free!

 The maze 6 acre of maze includes two different challenge levels.
 The kid’s maze will take about 30 mins to complete.
-The other if for adults and could take significantly longer.
+The other is for adults and could take significantly longer.
 When you are done with the maze, hang out in their apple orchards; check out the live entertainment and cider pressing on site.
-If you’re looking for tickets, check out Groupon for some great discounts on admission.

 8846 Highway 10